 This is an bearded Iris Bearded iris are available in a wide variety of flower colors, including pink, blue, red, yellow, and purple.
 They bloom in early summer, with some varieties reblooming later in the summer.
 They grow from 8 inches to 4 feet tall, depending on variety.

 If left alone they will multiply and fill an entire area in

 The original picture in the posting looks like a bearded iris.
 I believe the second picture posted is the Lilly of the Valley.

 The lavendar flower is an iris.
 I have lots of them in my garden.
-The one with the white flowers is Lily of the Valley.
-For sure on both.
-Check the internet and you will see.

 It looks like an Iris to me